Travel through the heart of Europe

 Arrive this morning in Passau, at the confluence of the Inn, Ilz and Danube Rivers.
 Your guided walk along the town’s narrow streets takes you through Old Town and past traditional patrician houses.
 Admire the New Bishop’s Residence and visit the impressive baroque St. Stephen’s Cathedral with its ornate interior.
 Inside, you are treated to a special concert played on the 17,000-pipe organ, considered Europe’s largest church organ.† Enjoy lunch on board your ship, and return to the city for further exploration on your own before departing.
 Alternately, set out this morning with your guide to enjoy a full-day optional tour of picturesque Salzburg, the birthplace of Mozart and setting of The Sound of Music.
 We cruise through the night.

-After breakfast, disembark and proceed to the airport for your return flight.* Or, extend your journey with 3 nights in Prague, Czech Republic, where you tour Old Town landmarks and Prague Castle.
+After breakfast, disembark and proceed to the airport for your return flight.* Or, extend your journey with 2 additional nights in Amsterdam; take time to explore the city’s neighborhoods, museums and exciting nightlife.

 * Ground transfers are included with Viking Air purchase.